 The Urban and Regional Planning specialisation focuses on strategic issues related to the long-term development of cities and regions.
-Planning in this context can be described as an integrated activity that combines various areas of expertise in processes that take into account cross-border and multi-scalar realities, and the various stakeholders involved (i.e. public administrations, private companies, NGOs and citizens).
+Planning in this context can be described as an integrated activity that combines various areas of expertise in processes that consider cross-border and multi-scalar realities and the multiple stakeholders involved (i.e. public administrations, private companies, NGOs and citizens).

-In the context of globalisation and economic and environmental change, local and regional societies have to adapt to conditions that are set beyond their control.
-Urban and regional planning is facing challenges that are connected with environmental and climate change, a multi-cultural society, a structural transformation of economy and increasing competition among cities and regions.
+In the context of globalisation and economic and environmental change, local and regional societies must adapt to conditions that are beyond their control.
+Urban and regional planning is facing challenges that are connected with environmental and climate change, a multi-cultural society, a structural transformation of the economy and increasing competition among cities and regions.
 In the light of these challenges, cities and regions have to reconsider prevailing policies and planning practices, and identify alternative strategies for their long-term development.